maxandmax/CSharpGame/README.md

 # Distance_game

-This game is written as a study of the C # language and its possibilities.
+with learning C# syntax was created this simple app.

+it is not a professional project, just study project in school no more!